Denmark Copy link

 The headline: Home to a handful of notable AI companies, Germany has a very strong research culture and industrial expertise.
 However, the country is seeing lower AI adoption rates than comparably sized markets as it attempts to bridge the gap between research and entrepreneurship.

 The context: Although it is the largest national economy in Europe, Germany lags behind both France and the UK in terms of availability of venture capital for startup investments, importing more AI products and services than it exports.
 Despite this, the country’s strong economy does make it an attractive investment location, with Microsoft announcing €3.2 billion for developing AI infrastructure in February 2024.
-Public AI investment also remains high, with the Government aiming to inject €5 billion into AI between 2018-2025.
+Public AI investment also remains high, with the Government aiming to have injected €5 billion by the end of 2025.

 The strategy: Germany’s wide-ranging National AI Strategy has undergone various iterations since first being launched in 2018.
 The current focus is on addressing the country’s long-standing difficulty in mobilising capital to support innovative startups as they scale, and incentivising the transfer of research to real-world applications.